iMartzen/containerized-wordpress-project/README.md

 # containerized-wordpress-project

+ -- Orginal project was for Ubuntu, this is project is for Centos. --

 Automagically deploy & run containerized WordPress (PHP7 FPM, Nginx, MariaDB) with Let's Encrypt HTTPS encryption using Ansible + Docker.